BestDosage

 Cognitive function and mood: Transcranial photobiomodulation — shining NIR light through the skull to reach cortical tissue — is an emerging area.
 A 2019 RCT in Journal of Affective Disorders (PMID: 30153635) found that transcranial NIR treatment produced significant improvements in depression and anxiety scores.
 The field is early but the mechanism is plausible — neurons are mitochondria-dense cells that respond to the same photochemistry.

-What Most Clinics Get Wrong — The Dose Problem
+What Do Most Clinics Get Wrong?

 Here's where the chemist in me gets frustrated.
 Photobiomodulation follows the Arndt-Schulz law — a biphasic dose response.
 Too little light has no effect.
 The right amount stimulates healing.
 Too much can actually inhibit cellular function.
 The therapeutic window matters.